Saline (medicine): Eyes

 Eye drops are saline-containing drops used on the eye.
 Depending on the condition being treated, they may contain steroids, antihistamines, sympathomimetics, beta receptor blockers, parasympathomimetics, parasympatholytics, prostaglandins, non-steroidal anti-inflammatory drugs (NSAIDs), antibiotics or topical anesthetics.
 Eye drops sometimes do not have medications in them and are only lubricating and tear-replacing solutions.

 Nose

 There is tentative evidence that saline nasal irrigation may help with long term cases of rhinosinusitis.
 Evidence for use in cases of rhinosinusitis of short duration is unclear.

+Scleral tattooing

+Saline is used in scleral tattooing, coloring the white part of the human eye.

+Tattoo lightening

+Saline is used to lighten tattoos (including microblading tattoos) through the process of osmosis.

+Other concentrations

+Concentrations lower and higher than normal also exist.
+High concentrations are used rarely in medicine but frequently in molecular biology.

 Hypertonic saline

-Hypertonic saline—7% NaCl solutions are considered mucoactive agents and thus are used to hydrate thick secretions (mucus) in order to make it easier to cough up and out (expectorate).
+Hypertonic saline—7% NaCl solutions are considered mucoactive agents and thus are used to hydrate thick secretions (mucus) to make it easier to cough up and out (expectorate).
 3% hypertonic saline solutions are also used in critical care settings, acutely increased intracranial pressure, or severe hyponatremia.
 Inhalation of hypertonic saline has also been shown to help in other respiratory problems, specifically bronchiolitis.
 Hypertonic saline is currently recommended by the Cystic Fibrosis Foundation as a primary part of a cystic fibrosis treatment regimen.

-An 11% solution of xylitol with 0.65% saline stimulates the washing of the nasopharynx and has an effect on the nasal pathogenic bacteria.
+An 11% solution of xylitol with 0.65% saline stimulates the washing of the nasopharynx and affects the nasal pathogenic bacteria.
 This has been used in complementary and alternative medicine.